Manjunath-Marimadaiah/FinCaKG/README.md

 Run the main pipeline:

 python pipeline.py
-Note

-Sensitive credentials have been removed from this public version of the project.
+Note: Sensitive credentials have been removed from this public version of the project.
 Use your own .env or environment variables when connecting to Neo4j.

 ## Author